liferay/liferay-docs/user/articles/05-setting-up/03-script-console/03-leveraging-the-script-engine-in-workflow.markdown

 `userId`
 : The `userId` returned is context dependent.
-It's the ID of the last User to intervene in the workflow at the tiome the script id run.
+It's the ID of the last User to intervene in the workflow at the time the script is run.
 In the `created` node, this would be the User that clicked _Submit for Publication_, whereas it's the ID of the reviewer upon exit of the `review` node of the Single Approver definition.